-States license certain professionals like doctors, accountants, and architects.
+States license certain professionals like doctors, accountants and architects.
 You might be legally required to display these permits at your place of business.
 Contractors might be required to show proof of insurance.
-If you cannot produce the right licenses and other documents, you can be liable for fines or litigation.
+If you cannot produce the right licenses and other documents, you can be liable for fines or subject to litigation.

-There is a broad range of federal, state, and local laws that require any business with employees to produce current and old records for payroll and employment.
+There are a broad range of federal, state and local laws that require any business with employees to produce current and old records for payroll and employment.
 You need to track many types of information, including:

 - Hiring practices and how you evaluate prospective employees

 - Hours worked